en_USEnglish

 react-native init MyReactNativeProject

-This will create a new directory containing all the files required for your React Native project.
-Once creation is complete, you can navigate to your project directory using the following command:
+This will create a new directory containing all the files needed for your React Native project.
+Once created, you can navigate to your project directory using the following command:

 cd MyReactNativeProject